• Skip to main content

 Can I bake them?

-Can I use regular wheat flour?
+Can I use regular wheat all-purpose flour?

 Overhead view on a few no brown sugar raw edible cookie dough bites placed on a shallow bowl.
 The top one has a bite taken off to show the creamy rich middle texture.